paolopedroso/riscvectorcore/README.md

 The processor may experience issues with **load and store** instructions.
 Common problems include:

-1. **Data Memory Endianness**: RISC-V uses little-endian byte ordering, which requires proper handling during loads and stores.
+~~1. **Data Memory Endianness**: RISC-V uses little-endian byte ordering, which requires proper handling during loads and stores.~~
-   - Solution: The sdatamem.sv module has been updated with explicit byte ordering for little-endian memory access, with separate code paths for byte, halfword, and word operations.
+   ~~- Solution: The sdatamem.sv module has been updated with explicit byte ordering for little-endian memory access, with separate code paths for byte, halfword, and word operations.~~

 2. **Forwarding for Store Instructions**: Store instructions need special forwarding logic to capture recently calculated values.
    - Solution: Enhanced forwarding_unit.sv includes specific logic for store operations, with careful handling of the rs2 register value that needs to be stored.